microsoft/InnerEye-DeepLearning/docs/environment.md

 4. Reboot your system

 At this point you should be able to run the `nvidia-smi` tool and PyTorch should be able to communicate with the GPU

+You can find instructions for other Linux distributions on NVidia website: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

 # More Details for Tool Setup
 The following steps describe how to set up specific tools.
 You can execute most of those at a later